Skip to main content

 File created: 7/31/2025 In control: City Council

-Title: Enacting a new Toledo Municipal Code (TMC), Chapter 513; Subsection 513.17 Prohibiting the Sale of Kratom.
+Title: Enacting Toledo Municipal Code (TMC), Part Five, Subsection 513.17 Prohibiting the Sale of Kratom (7-Hydroxymitragynine) to Ban Synthetic Derivatives; and declaring an emergency.

 Sponsors: Sam Melden, Vanice Williams, John Hobbs III, Theresa Morris